Marubozu closing candles.

-Maribozu - translated as “Cut”, this means that the closure of this timeframe occurred at a price greater than the maximum or less than the minimum, depending on the direction of the trend.
+Marubozu means "cut," implying that the given timeframe closes at a price higher than the high or lower than the low, depending on the trend direction.

 Black Marubozu - appears during a downtrend and most often signals a trend continuation, as the candlestick's close is below the existing low.
 This candlestick is considered quite weak, and drawing conclusions based solely on its appearance is risky.